Woman Speaker Shortage

 All too often, Mika Brzezinski is the only female on the set, surrounded by a half-dozen or so male guests along with co-host Joe Scarborough.

-When that happens, I’ve witnessed an unseemly pack mentality emerges where the banter veers into “boys will be boys” teasing.
+When that happens, I’ve witnessed an unseemly pack mentality emerge where the banter veers into “boys will be boys” teasing.

 Mika does just fine fending for herself, but she should not have to fend quite so often.
-The author of Knowing Your Value certain knows the value of having women speakers better represented on Morning Joe.
-When women representation drops below the 50% mark, let’s suggest they up the women quotient.
+The author of Knowing Your Value certainly knows the value of having women speakers better represented on Morning Joe.

 In the interim, there is something we can do to advocate for better representation of women speakers at conferences, events, and news broadcasts.
 Add your voice to the chorus and pay it forward by sharing with your friends.
-If we cook up a pithy twitter hashtag, it might even become a viral meme.
+If we cook up a pithy Twitter hashtag, it might help women be heard.